-To lower the total number of crashes involving CMV's with the vehicle configurations and cargo body types listed above.
-The total reduction will be an effort to bring the State of Rhode Island's totals in these categories in line with the national average.
-The target reduction for each of the problems listed above is approximately 4% over the next two years.
-All four of the categories have had a substantial decrease already in CY2016: 1.
-Single Unit Truck, 2 axle, 6 tires (2 crashes) 2.
-Cargo Body Type: Dump (3 crashes).
+To lower the total number of crashes involving CMV's with the vehicle configurations listed above.
+The total reduction will be an effort to bring the State of Rhode Island's totals in these vehicle configurations in line with the national average.
+The target reduction for each of the problems listed above is approximately 5% over the next two years.
+These two vehicle configurations have already had a substantial decrease already in CY2022: 1.
+Single Unit Truck, 2 axle, 6 tires (5 crashes) 2.
+Single Unit Truck, 3+axle (5 crashes).